byomkesh03/Responsive-Blog-Template/README.md

 - Search Functionality: A search option to find specific blogs based on keywords.
 - Responsive Design: The template is built with responsiveness in mind, ensuring an optimal viewing experience on various devices.

+## Demo

+You can see a live demo of the website [here](https://byomkesh03.github.io/Cheatsheet-Template/).

 ## Usage

 To use this blog template, follow these steps: